CrystalFerrai/UeSaveGame/readme.md

 This is a .NET library for reading and writing standard Unreal Engine 4 and 5 save game files.
 This library should work with most games which do not use any custom serialization, but may require updating for games it hasn't seen before.

-Currently supports Unreal Engine versions 4.27 - 5.3.
-Support for 5.4+ may be added at some point in the future.
+Currently supports Unreal Engine versions 4.27 - 5.4.
+Later versions may work, but have not been tested.

 ## Releases